Discover more from Hardcore Software by Steven Sinofsky

 Back to 043.
 DIM Outlook

-We enjoyed a very fancy, and atypical, dinner at Danielle’s Broiler on Lake Union.
+We enjoyed a very fancy and atypical dinner at Daniel's Broiler on Lake Union.
 Chris Peters and I were hosting the co-founders of a Cambridge, Massachusetts startup, Vermeer Technologies, Incorporated.
 It was awkward.
 Only after would we learn that none of us knew what we were doing and we were all nervous and kind of terrified.

-If email was the biggest application on the internet, the one that was causing Office the most strategic concern was HTML and web publishing.
+If email was the biggest application on the internet, the technology that was causing Office the most strategic concern was HTML publishing pages to the web.
 When it came to web publishing, figuring out the role, if any, Office would play was much more difficult.
 The internet was quickly splitting into two camps.
-There were those who were hand-crafting sites in HTML using basic text editors while pushing HTML limits to do everything in the browser—going all in on native HTML, which at the time did not even support basic tables or much of anything.
-Then there were those who would navigate with HTML until at the very end a link pointed to non-HTML documents such as PDF files (almost like the eventually extinct Gopher application), particularly inside the earliest corporate web servers called intranets.
+There were those who were hand-crafting sites in HTML.
+Using basic text editors they pushed the limits of HTML to do everything in the browser—going all in on native HTML, which at the time did not even support basic tables or much of anything.
+Then there were those who would navigate with HTML until at the very end a link pointed to non-HTML documents such as PDF files (almost like the eventually extinct Gopher application), particularly inside the earliest corporate web servers called intranets or the new consumer web sites from print magazine publishers

-Our approach was to find ways to use Office to create HTML content so it could be viewed in browsers even without Office—in a sense the idea was to turn the world wide web into the next generation printer or workgroup file server for Office.
+Our approach was to find ways to use Office to create HTML content so it could be viewed in browsers even without Office—in a sense the idea was to turn the World Wide Web into the next generation printer or workgroup file server for Office.
 Except we had two big problems.
 First, HTML was too minimal to support any common business documents, even as a “printer” so to speak.
-Second, from a PC there was no way to emulate the Save dialog and even save a file to a web site.
+Second, from a PC there was no way to emulate the Save dialog to save a file to a web site.
 As much as we had a vision for these intranets, the technology was not there yet.
+We had to invent something.

-At one of the internet conferences in Boston, Internet World, in the fall of 1995, Kay spotted the demonstration of a product called Vermeer (after the artist) by the company cofounder Randy Forgaard.
-Kay fired off mail to the Word team highlighting Vermeer’s WYSIWYG HTML Editor (What you see is what you get, an editor that showed what the end result would look like while the document was being created).
+At one of the internet conferences in Boston, Internet World, in the fall of 1995, Kay spotted the demonstration of a product called Vermeer (named after the artist) by the company cofounder Randy Forgaard.
+Kay fired off mail to the Word team highlighting Vermeer’s WYSIWYG HTML Editor (What You See Is What You Get, an editor that showed what the end result would look like while the document was being created).
 The product was especially clever.
 It not only edited HTML pages, but it had a new model for managing a full website collection of pages.

 Nothing like that had been done before.

 Several of us tried the Vermeer product and were all impressed.
 We later learned Vermeer was keenly aware from its server logs that Microsoft people had downloaded the product, decidedly something we were not used to.
 Sitting in ChrisP’s office he was pondering the idea of approaching the company to see what could come of a relationship with them.
-Chris was many things but not usually spontaneous, so for a good amount of time we rehearsed a “cold call” to the company CEO with an offer to simply meet and see a demonstration.
+Chris was many things but not usually spontaneous, so for at least an hour we rehearsed a “cold call” to the company CEO with an offer to simply meet and see a demonstration.
 It was kind of exhausting and very ChrisP.

 After some discussion and rehearsing the call, ChrisP picked up the phone and dialed directly to Charles Ferguson, the CEO.
 Much to Chris’s surprise, Charles picked up the phone.
 At first, I don’t think Charles believed the vice president of Office was calling.
 Chris was probably more nervous, even though he joined Microsoft when it was tiny he had mentally transitioned to being used to Microsoft scale.
-Since PowerPoint, I don’t think the Office team had done any M&A, and it was certainly new to Chris.
+Since PowerPoint, the Office team had not done any M&A, and it was certainly new to Chris and I.

 After chatting for a bit about how excited he was to see the product, “HTML for the masses” and describing how much the design and feel of Vermeer reminded him of an Office product, Chris invited Vermeer to Redmond.
 We would have gone to Cambridge but they were just as happy coming out here.
 By this time, we had already demonstrated the product to BillG and Chris made a point of telling that to Charles.
 Chris was convinced Microsoft should acquire the company.